Celebrating linguistic diversity

 The idea of International Mother Language Day originated from the language movement in Bangladesh, where people fought for the recognition of their mother tongue, Bangla (Bengali), in 1952.
 Their sacrifice led to the declaration of this special day to honor linguistic diversity and promote the right to use one’s native language.

-Languages are an essential part of human civilization, shaping societies, traditions, and individual identities.
-However, globalization and modernisation have threatened many indigenous and minority languages.
+Languages are an essential part of human civilisation, shaping societies, traditions, and individual identities.
+However, globalisation and modernisation have threatened many indigenous and minority languages.
 According to UNESCO, nearly 40% of the world’s languages are at risk of disappearing.
 This day serves as a reminder of the need to protect and revitalize endangered languages and ensure that future generations can continue to speak their mother tongues.

 Diversity in language and its importance